 Travel Nurse Countdown Continues

-What needs done when your travel contract ending is looming close?
-It doesn’t matter if it’s your first Travel Nurse contract or your 100th, when you are down to the last few weeks it becomes a time of chaos.
+What needs to be done when your travel nurse countdown is almost up?
+Whether it’s your first travel nurse contract or your 100th, it doesn’t matter.
+When you are down to the last few weeks, it becomes a time of chaos.
 What should you expect when you have 2 weeks to go?

 - Licensing for the new contract.